osteele/blog.osteele.com/_posts/2008-05-09-my-git-workflow.md

 ![]({{site.image_url}}/2008/git-transport.png)

 The data store that's new, relative to every other DVCS that I know about, is the "index".
-The one that's new relative to centralized VCS's such as Subversion and Perforce is the "local repository".
+The one that's new relative to centralized VCS’s such as Subversion and Perforce is the "local repository".

 The illustration shows that "`git add`" is the only (everyday) operation that